pixierepo/px-toolchain/README.md

 Built using the multi-architecture images from [archlinux-docker](https://github.com/lopsided98/archlinux-docker).

 ## Building and running the image:
 Image for x86_64 is available in [Dockerhub](https://hub.docker.com/r/pxtech/px-toolchain).
+A new image build is triggered whenever a change in the base image occurs.

 To pull and run the image execute the command below: